K15t/viewport-cli/README.md

 When creating a new theme `viewport-tools` offers to select from the available theme templates.
 By default the "default" theme template is selected which comes with a predefined folder structure and build workflow.
 It should fit most basic needs and is intended to get your started quickly.

 Theme templates are simply folders within in the `templates` folder in `viewport-tools`.
 Therefore you can even create your own theme templates and modify existing ones.
+For example, you could copy the default template and add some JavaScript and CSS frameworks.
 A theme template must contain a `package.json` and a `gulpfile.js` which are used when creating a new theme from that template.
 The `package.json` is filled with the theme data you provide on theme creation like name, version and description.
-The `gulpfile.js` is filled with the configuration of your Scroll Viewport instance that you provided when configuring `viewport-tools`.
+The `gulpfile.js` is filled with the name of a target environment and your theme.

 ### "Default" theme template